 - Surgery to remove burned skin

-How well someone does depends on how much tar remover they swallowed and how quickly they receive treatment.
+How well someone does depends on how much tar remover was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 Damage can continue to occur for several weeks after swallowing tar remover.
 Death may occur as long as a month later.

 Aronson JK.
 Organic solvents.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:385-389.